bryanwk/bryanwk/README.md

 ### My name is Bryan Wilson, here are some details about me:

-* Profession : Computer Science Student at CUHK :bowtie:
+* Profession : Ex-Computer Science Student at CUHK :bowtie:
 * Hobbies : Culinary and Travel ✈️
 * Interest : Technology, Photography, Books 👨‍💻
 * Pet : Betta Fish 🐟